Role required: User, Vulnerability Manager or Group Manager

 Docker images

-The Docker images section within Inherited helps you identify the third-party dependencies used in your container images.
+The Docker images section within Packages helps you identify the third-party dependencies used in your container images.
 For a guide on adding Docker images to analyze their software supply chain security, read Manage Docker images.

 This is the information provided by the table: